 With public transportation, you can be in Vila Nova de Gaia one minute and in Baixa the next.
 Porto is a well-connected city, but since each district has its own feel, basing yourself somewhere that will suit you (and your budget) is best.

-So are you going for an up-and-coming area, or somewhere dripping in old world charm?
-No matter which, we’ve got you covered below.
+So are you going for an up-and-coming area, or somewhere dripping in old-world charm?
+No matter which, I’ll give you the low down below.

-1. Baixa (Centro) Neighborhood – Where to Stay in Porto for the First Time
+1. Baixa (Centro) – Where to Stay in Porto for Your First Time

-Baixa is Porto’s bustling downtown.
+Baixa is in the heart of bustling downtown Porto.
 Centred around the grandiose Avenida dos Aliados, here is the commercial and banking heart of the city; there’s the busy shopping street of Rua de Santa Catarina, the traditional market of Bolhão, the famously beautiful São Bento train station, and other important monuments such as the Clérigos Church.

 a view of Portuguese victorian style buildings with the bay in the background